mantidproject/documents/Presentations/DevMeetings/2016-01/fitting_tests/fitting_tests.md

 # 1. Motivation

-- Fitting: core
+- Fitting: core, essential for several scientific areas

 - Hot topic (SSC)

-- Issues: convergence, platform dependency
+- Issues: convergence, platform dependency, usability

-- Test goodnes of fit and performance of fitting?
+- Test goodnes of fit and performance of fitting (focused on the Fit algorithm)?

 ---